Eliotdoesprogramming/dell-2-capstone/docs/index.md

 Finally, I trained the model on the whole dataset.

+## Try the Pizza Model
-If you want to try this model out yourself, I have it hosted in a Flask Microservice on aws ec2.
+If you want to try this model out yourself, I have it hosted in a Flask based api.
+Send the model image url's of Pizza and see what it predicts!

 <div id="model1" class="card shadow-lg" style="display:flex; justify-content:center; padding:20px; margin:40px">
     <div class="input-group mb-3">